 b.
 Prohibition of Forced or Compulsory Labor

 The labor code specifically prohibits and criminalizes all forms of forced or compulsory labor.
 The penalties for these crimes were commensurate with the penalties for similar crimes.
-The enforcement of penalties was not sufficient to deter violations.
 The labor code’s prohibition of forced or compulsory labor also applies to children, although the code does not mention them specifically.
 The penalties for violations were not sufficient to deter violations because the government did not enforce the prohibition effectively.
-There were reports such practices occurred, especially in armed conflict zones.
+There were reports forced labor occurred, especially in armed conflict zones.

 Employers subjected men, women, and children to forced domestic labor, agricultural work, mining, market or street vending, and restaurant labor, as well as sexual exploitation.
 Criminal courts sentenced convicted persons to imprisonment and forced labor, and prisoners often worked on public projects without compensation.
 This practice largely took place in rural areas.
-Ba’aka, including children, often were coerced into labor as day laborers, farm hands, or other unskilled labor and often treated as slaves (see section 6, Children).
-No known victims were removed from forced labor during the year.
+Ba’Aka, including children, often were coerced into labor as day laborers, farm hands, or other unskilled labor and often treated as slaves (see section 6, Children).

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.